 Are Dead Sea products worth it?

-Other things you can consider buying in Jordan are perfumes, sand art in a bottle, more spices, and camel leather (I don’t use any leather product, though) – These are common in many middle eastern countries.
+Other things you can consider buying in Jordan are perfumes, sand art in a bottle, more spices, and camel leather (I don’t use any leather products, though) – These are common in many middle eastern countries.
 Of course, not to forget magnet stickers at Petra caves (the cheapest thing we could buy in Jordan was 5 magnet stickers for 1 JD at a Bedouin cave shop at Petra)

 The Jug is empty; I wasn’t making Bedouin tea – I loved the carpet behind so much that I had to pose faking tea making in those beautiful copper vessels.